workarea-commerce/workarea/docs/source/articles/configuration-for-hosting.html.md

 ### Web

-Please see workarea-commerce-cloud plugin for hosting configuration
+If you're a subscriber to the Workarea Commerce Cloud, you should use the [`workarea-commerce-cloud`](https://github.com/workarea-commerce/workarea-commerce-cloud) plugin for hosting configuration.
+Otherwise, we recommend a standard Rails Puma configuration.

 ### Sidekiq